SandraSherif/parser-generator-Compiler-phase-2/README.md

 Projects steps:

-1- reading grammar file and specify if the tokens are terminals or non terminls (DONE)
+1- reading grammar file and specify if the tokens are terminals or non terminls (✔)

-2-Compute first of each terminal (DONE)
+2-Compute first of each terminal (✔)

 3- compute follow of each terminal